NFDI4BIOIMAGE/training/_sources/content_types/slides.md

 In this SaxFDM Digital Kitchen, I introduced current challenges and potential solutions for openly sharing training materials, softly focusing on bio-image analysis.
 In this field a lot of training materials circulate in private channels, but openly shared, reusable materials, according to the FAIR-principles, are still rare.
 Using the CC-BY license and uploading materials to publicly acessible repositories are proposed to fill this gap.

-Tags: Open Science, Research Data Management, Fair-Principles, Bio-Image Analysis, Licensing
+Tags: Open Science, Research Data Management, FAIR-Principles, Bioimage Analysis, Licensing

 Content type: Slides